hashicorp/terraform-google-vault/modules/run-vault/README.md

 ## Vault configuration

-`run-vault` generates a configuration file for Vault called `default.hcl` that tries to figure out reasonable defaults for a Vault cluster in AWS.
+`run-vault` generates a configuration file for Vault called `default.hcl` that tries to figure out reasonable defaults for a Vault cluster in Google Cloud.
 Check out the [Vault Configuration Files documentation](https://www.vaultproject.io/docs/configuration/index.html) for what configuration settings are available.